 Random Thoughts (3)

-1) As I was watched the Fox News interview of Kamala, the thought that kept running through my head was “why did she agree to do this, especially on Fox?”
+1) As I was watched the Fox News interview of Kamala, the thought that kept running through my head was, “Why did she agree to do this, especially on Fox?”

 From such questions, investigations are born.

-She had already done a run of media exposures (I don’t call her time on the “The View” and “Call Her Daddy” interviews) the previous week and they went as well as expected; CBS had to basically take a chainsaw to the video in order to make her “60 Minutes” interview even remotely palatable.
+She had already done a run of media exposures (I don’t call her time on the “The View” and “Call Her Daddy,” interviews) the previous week and they went as well as expected; CBS had to basically take a chainsaw to the video in order to make her “60 Minutes” interview even remotely palatable.
 For all of the criticism of her for running from the media, she knows the strength of her game and it’s not hanging around people who want serious answers from serious questions.

-So given her run-and-hide strategy why do an interview with a hostile network like Fox?
+So, given her run-and-hide strategy, why do an interview with a hostile network like Fox?

 Because her time at Fox was not meant to be “another” interview, but rather it was to provide the hostile environment, the platform, for her to display some spunky behavior and one-liners for campaign ads and the rest of the media to fawn over.
-She was going to use Brett Baier and Fox as a campaign prop, go into the proverbial lion’s den, hijack and divert the questioning so she can get in some choice quotes for tape, and then get out.
+She was going to use Brett Baier and Fox as a campaign prop, go into the proverbial lion’s den, hijack and divert the questioning so she could get in some choice quotes for tape, and then get out.

 2) Is this is a Kinsley Gaffe, a column-version of a hostage video, or something else?